Tamarix ramosissima Ledeb. or Tamarix parviflora DC.

 Legal Status: Colorado Noxious Weed List B

-Flower: Flowers are whitish or pinkish and borne on slender racemes 2-5 cm long on the current year’s branches and are grouped together in terminal panicles.
+Flower: Flowers are whitish or pinkish and borne on slender racemes up to 2 1/2 in long on the current year’s branches and are grouped together in terminal panicles.
 Petals are usually retained on the fruit.